 Maybe those Mayans are onto something.
 And if you’re of the mindset that the world as we know it is ending next week, then by all means, DO everything we’ve listed below to watch your marketing strategies flush down the proverbial tube.
-However, if you’re confident we’ll all see 2013 – and you’d like to make it your most successful year yet, steer clear of the following online marketing DON’Ts.
+However, if you’d like to make it your most successful year yet, steer clear of the following online marketing DON’Ts.

 Online Marketing DON’TS!